mohlcyber/McAfee-NSM-Phantom/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This integration is focusing on the threat intelligence sharing with McAfee NSM and the orchestrations platform Phantom.
-This App provides the capability to publish Threat Information from Phantom to McAfee NSM.
+The Phantom NSM App provides the capability to publish and ingest threat information.

 This App supports the following actions:

 1. **test connectivity** - validate the asset configuration for connectivity using supplied configuration
-2. **block ip** - quarantine an IP address for a give time
+2. **block ip** - quarantine an IP address for a given time
 3. **unblock ip** - unquarantine an IP address
 4. **on poll** - ingest McAfee NSM Alerts automatically